Stress hormone: Role in human health

-Endocrine glands secrete stress hormones to modify one's internal environment during stress.
-By performing various functions such as mobilizing energy sources, increasing heart rate, and downregulating metabolic processes that are not immediately necessary, stress hormones promote the survival of the organism.
-The secretions of some hormones are also downplayed during stress.
-Stress hormones include, but are not limited to, cortisol, catecholamines such as adrenaline and norepinephrine, vasopressin, and growth hormone.

 Stress hormones play a complex role in fighting diseases and infections, as they can have both positive and negative effects on the immune system.
 On one hand, stress hormones can enhance the immune response by stimulating the production of cytokines, which are molecules that regulate inflammation and immunity.
 Stress hormones can also increase the activity of natural killer cells and macrophages, which are immune cells that can destroy infected or abnormal cells.
 These effects can help the body fight off acute infections, such as influenza and SARS-CoV-1 and SARS-CoV-2, which are caused by viruses.

 On the other hand, stress hormones can also suppress the immune response by reducing the number and function of lymphocytes, which are immune cells that produce antibodies and coordinate adaptive immunity.
 Stress hormones can also induce a state of chronic inflammation, which can damage the body's tissues and organs and increase the risk of chronic diseases, such as arthritis, diabetes, and cardiovascular disease.
 These effects can make the body more vulnerable to chronic infections, such as bacterial infections and autoimmune diseases, which are caused by the body's own immune system attacking itself.
 Therefore, stress hormones have a dual role in fighting diseases and infections, depending on the type, duration, and intensity of stress, as well as the nature of the pathogen.
 A moderate and short-term stress response can benefit the immune system, while a severe and long-term stress response can be detrimental to the immune system.
 The balance between the positive and negative effects of stress hormones is essential for maintaining the health and well-being of the organism.